oliviamoxley03-art/P1/docs/procedure.md

 ![My Screenshot](wordbank.png)

-**Note:** This sheet is meant to help generate ideas for a word bank.
+**Teacher Note:** This sheet is meant to help generate ideas for a word bank.
 It is a planning tool used to create a class word bank, rather than an independent worksheet.